Abrams Planetarium - Addition 1 - classroom and catering

 Project phase: Planning/Design

-- For over 53 years, Abrams Planetarium has been serving MSU students, faculty, and staff, as well as the general public and K-12 students.
+- For over 53 years, Abrams Planetarium has served MSU students, faculty, staff, the general public and K-12 students.

-- The newly added full-dome digital technology that allows for immersive virtual environments through 3-D models and 360-degree photography has created new demand for use of the Planetarium for courses ranging from Astronomy to Art History and Classics to Geology.
+- Newly added full-dome digital technology, that allows for immersive virtual environments through 3-D models and 360-degree photography, has created new demand for use of the Planetarium for courses such as Astronomy, Art History, Classics and Geology.

-- The Planetarium also engages the general public and K-12 students in a range of experiences and partners with the Broad Art Museum and BRIDGE Artist in Resident Program to create programming that blurs the line between art and science.
+- The Planetarium also engages the general public and K-12 students in a range of experiences, and partners with the Eli and Edythe Broad Art Museum and the BRIDGE Artist in Resident Program to create programming that blurs the line between art and science.

 - modifications to the existing building exterior and interior necessary to connect the addition